The Communist Model

 Other strategies:

 PARSIMONY PRINCIPLE : resources should be used as efficiently as possible.
-Provide different audiences the opportunity to view the program in several different time slots on the schedule.
+Provide different audiences the

 Radio Programming :